alabecki/Strong-Equivalence-Solver/README.txt

 1. Introduction:

 The program reads text files with logic programs.
 When reading a file with only one logic program, it will return the set of strong equivlance (SE) models for that program.
-When reading a file with two logic programs it will return the SE models for each program and indicate whether or not the two programs are equivalent or if one program entails the other.
+When reading a file with two logic programs, it will return the SE models for each program and indicate whether or not the two programs are equivalent or if one program entails the other.

 2. Program File Format: